FairwindsOps/polaris/docs/customization/custom-checks.md

               const: "{{ .metadata.name }}"
 ```

-Note that the object available via the template is the full object, and not the object implied by the `target`.
-A check that specifies `target: PodSpec` can directly access the pod specification via the built-in template variable `.Polaris.PodSpec`.
+* The object available via the go template is the full object, and not limited by `target`.
+* A check of `target: PodSpec` can directly access the pod specification via the go template variable `.Polaris.PodSpec`.
+* A check of `target: PodTemplate` can directly access the pod template via the go template variable `.Polaris.PodTemplate`.

 You can also use the full [Go template syntax](https://golang.org/pkg/text/template/), though
 you may need to specify your schema as a string in order to use concepts like `range`.
 E.g.